A 19th Century Victorian Dresser is an Antique American Golden Oak Dresser with a buffalo mirror made in the USA in the late 1800s/early 1900s.

 It was exactly what I was looking for.

 I showed my husband & he asked me what I thought.
 I said that it was exactly what I had envisioned for our bedroom.
 It had everything I was looking for including castor wheels!

 Finally, The seller was asking $125 & I was ok with that.
 My husband, grandson & nephew made the 45-minute drive to pick it up.
 I was told by the seller that it would need to be moved from the second floor & that is very heavy.
 Thank goodness for the two young bucks that were able to help my husband!

 When I saw it, I could not believe how beautiful it was, and of course, the pictures do it no justice.

-The dresser is from the late 1890s early 1900s.
-I found out recently that it is made out of burled oak and that it is extinct.
+The dresser is from the late 1890s and early 1900s.
+I, recently learned that it is made out of burled oak and is extinct.
 The oak wood is known as quartersawn oak or burl oak with the tiger pattern.
 The grain is so beautiful &it is in mint condition.

 I have to look into finding a replica or new vintage hardware for the one drawer.
 I could not be happier with this beauty!